 4. Put a little urgency behind it.

-Again, if you’re on Schedulicity, our automatic text reminders will cover this for you — they make it so easy for clients to reschedule, so they’ll feel much less tempted to no-show.
+Again, if you’re on Schedulicity, our automatic text reminders cover this for you.
+We make it so easy for clients to reschedule, so they’ll feel much less tempted to no-show.

 5. Stick with the same number.